konradhalas/residuum/README.md

 ## Electronics

-Arduino Leonardo is a Residuum brain.
+*Arduino Leonardo* is a Residuum brain.
 I used this board because a years ago I attended to soldering workshops and during this event we assembled Arduino Leonardo.
 So it's not an original board, but my own production.
-It has ATmega32U4 microcontroller with 32kB flash memory, 2.5kB RAM, 1kB EEPROM, built in USB 2.0 controller and a few standard LEDs and buttons.
-Nothing fancy, but what was more important in this project - Arduino is very easy to use.
+It has *ATmega32U4* microcontroller with 32kB flash memory, 2.5kB RAM, 1kB EEPROM, built in USB 2.0 controller and a few standard LEDs and buttons.
+Nothing fancy, but what was more important in this project - it's easy to use.

 ![electronics](/other/photos/photo_electronics.jpg?raw=true)

 Next body part - eyes.
-I used Pololu QTR-8RC with 8 reflectance sensors to detect line in front of my construction.
+I used *Pololu QTR-8RC* with 8 reflectance sensors to detect line in front of my construction.
 This module is specially designed for line following robots.
 Moreover, supplier provides library for Arduino family and all you have to do is call `readLine()` function - simple like that.
 Another